tjfinney/ANTTV.code/README.md

 implied by the same code being used at two different variation sites.

-Analysis can begin with the data frame itself or with a *distance matrix* constructed by calculating distances between pairs of witnesses in the data frame.
-The analysis methods used in this package usually begin with a distance matrix calculated from a data frame.

 Analysis can begin with the data frame itself or with a *distance matrix* constructed by calculating distances between witnesses in the data frame.
 The *simple matching distance* is used here, being the number of places where the readings of two witnesses differ divided by